percona/psmysql-docs/docs/install-pro.md

 [Become a Percona Customer](https://www.percona.com/about/contact){.md-button}

+Review [Get more help](get-help.md) for ways that we can work with you.

 This document provides guidelines how to install Pro packages of Percona Server for MySQL from Percona repositories.
 [Check files in packages built for Percona Server for MySQL Pro :material-arrow-right:](pro-files.md){.md-button}

 ## Procedure